 If you don’t line the cage with a kitchen trash bag: the wind will blow the skirt pieces into a horrible tangled mess inside the support cage.
 This keeps the skirt on the outside of the wired support.
 You should hot glue the hat on.
 Make sure that the skirts and the tomato cage are exactly how you want them and then carefully hot glue the hat on.

 Next open the glasses up and test where you want them.
 If you aren’t expecting to use these glasses for anything else in the future: unscrew the temples and remove them.
 Otherwise, you will need to use the horizontal wires of the cage to assist you with holding the glasses in place.
 You won’t have a lot of choices on where to place the glasses if you keep the temples.
 If you keep them: part the grass skirt, cut a hole in the trash bag.
 Slide the temples in and glue the glasses onto the wire on the cage.
 You can also glue the lenses to the the grass on the skirt behind them.
+If you take the temples off: hot glue the front of the glasses where you like them.

 Last: (if you want to) put a sound activated audio/strobe light on the inside of the cage.
 It makes your creation come alive!